YannMoisan/openshift-tagger-custom-builder/README.md

                yamo/openshift-tagger-custom-builder
 ```

-## Use the custom build on openshift
+## Use the Custom build strategy on openshift

 To use it, you just have to add a BuildConfig that will be triggered after your build